MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example 2*

-Suppose you have this JSON object:
+Suppose you have a `person` JSON object, seen below:

 ```
 {